cewing/training.python_web/source/presentations/week01.rst

 * Start the server on your local machine, run the client and send some messages

-* Copy the server to your Blue Box VM.
-Run it and use the client to send it some messages
+* If you complete that, then copy the server to your Blue Box VM.
+Run it remotely and use the client to send it some messages

 * What do you have to change to make that work?